Professional Development

 Pricing:

-Offsite teacher workshops: $575 for a 2 hour workshop, $150 each additional hour
+Offsite teacher workshops: $675 for a 2 hour workshop, $200 each additional hour, additional $50 if location is beyond 15 miles from the Museum

 Virtual teacher workshops: $250 for a 2 hour workshop, $120 each additional hour